 Travel, Meals & Entertainment

 - Business Travel.
 If you go on a business trip, your hotel, plane ticket, taxi fares, parking, and tips for the bellboy, are all deductible using line 24a.
-You must keep your receipts for all these items as this is one area that the IRS frequently audits.You can’t deduct travel outside North America for a business convention or other meeting unless the convention is directly related to your business and there’s a very good reason for it to be held outside the continent.
-(No free trips to the Maldives to talk about plumbing supplies.)
+You must keep your receipts for all these items, as this is one area that the IRS frequently audits.You can’t deduct travel outside North America for a business convention or other meeting unless the convention is directly related to your business and there’s a very good reason for it to be held outside the continent.

 - Business Meals and Entertainment.
 Since, presumably, you would need to eat one way or the other, you may deduct only 50% of the cost of meals consumed for business purposes on line 24b.
 This includes meals that you take clients to.
 “Lavish or extravagant” meals are not deductible, though the IRS does not specify exactly how big the steak may be.
 You or an employee must be present at the meal – you can’t just send a client out on your ticket.
-Also, even though you may swear you do all your best deals at the Mets games, you are still only permitted to deduct 50% of the cost.
+Also, even though you may swear you do all your best deals while attending Major League Baseball games, you are still only permitted to deduct 50% of the cost.

-Line 27 is the real catch-all.
+Line 27 is the real catchall.
 On the second page of Schedule C, you can list “other expenses.”
 You still need to put them into categories, but you can put items here if you’re not sure they fit into one of the lines provided.
-I usually put “computer and website expenses” here as I run a website and am never sure if my hosting fees are professional services, office expenses, or what have you.

 You’re still required to make sure any expenses you list here are reasonable and necessary for your business.
-I’m deducting a couple hundred a year in website expenses, not a hundred thousand.
-But if you truly can’t fit some expenses into any other category, the IRS gives you a place to create some of your own.
+If you truly can’t fit some expenses into any other category, the IRS gives you a place to create some of your own.

 - What’s included in “other income” on line 6?
 The line for “other income” is a catchall for money that you received but didn’t exactly earn.
 This includes bad debts you wrote off in previous years but recovered this year, prize money your business won, any interest paid to you (such as on past due accounts), or any tax refunds or credits related to using renewable fuels.